-It relates to the Talton Management Limited Pension Trust (the "Scheme").
+It relates to the Carrick Harbours Retirement Benefits Scheme ("the Scheme").

-As you are aware from the Announcements issued to members since its appointment, Dalriada Trustees Limited ("Dalriada") was appointed as trustee to the Scheme by the Pensions Regulator amid concerns that the Scheme was being used as a vehicle for pension liberation.
+As you are aware from the Announcement issued to members, Dalriada Trustees Limited ("Dalriada") was appointed as trustee by Court Order amid concerns that the Scheme was not being properly run and in order to protect the interests of its membership.
 This has presented Dalriada with a number of challenges around governance.
 Nevertheless this statement is a legal requirement and, as such, can serve as a useful reminder of the issues faced by Dalriada and, where it cannot meet certain governance obligations, I have explained why that it is the case.